 In 2017, Heather launched her Musical Meditations project, a growing online library of improvised piano music for meditation and mindfulness.
 Every week, listeners can find at least two or three new pieces available on her website, available for free download or for a donation.

-In 2018, she and singer/songwriter Bernice Martin released a songbook and companion CD, Heart Songs & Circle Songs, which has found its way into the repertoire of church and hospice choirs all over the world.
-The songbook contains 37 songs by both women, including selections from Heather’s catalog of releases and the 20 new songs from the companion CD.
-Work on Volume 2 of this project is underway and planned for release in 2020.
+In 2018, she and singer/songwriter Bernice Martin launched their community singing project, Heart Songs & Circle Songs, whose songbook and companion recording have found their way into the repertoire of church and hospice choirs all over the world.
+The songbook contains 37 songs, including selections from Heather’s catalog of releases and the 20 new songs from the companion recording.
+Work on Volume 2 of the songbook is underway and planned for release in early 2021.